Close

 Visas

-The student is responsible for obtaining any visa or other permissions to attend the course, and is encouraged to start the application process as early as possible as obtaining a visa for the UK can sometimes take a long time.
+You are responsible for obtaining any visa or other permissions to attend the course that may be required, and you are encouraged to start the application process as early as possible, because obtaining a visa for the UK can sometimes take a long time.
 The Short Courses team can provide supporting documentation if requested.

 Accommodation